hyungkwonko/umato/README.md

 npm run dev
 ```

-### Embedding results of four datasets for each algorithm
+### Embedding results of the Spheres dataset for each algorithm

 |             2D visualization           |
 |:--------------------------------------:|